mattjlewis/diozero/docs/docs/2_concepts/3_GettingStarted.md

 To run a diozero application, you can also optionally include one of the supported device provider libraries and the corresponding diozero provider wrapper library.
-Note that the built-in default device provider gives maximum portability but has some limitations such as not supporting hardware PWM on the Raspberry Pi.
+Note that the built-in default device provider gives maximum portability but has some limitations such as not supporting hardware PWM on the Raspberry Pi without using the sysfs PWM kernel module.
 If you need hardware PWM on a Raspberry Pi then you must use the pigpio provider.

 {: .note-title }
 > Memory Mapped GPIO Control (mmap)